Disney’s Hollywood Studios

 - Hollywood Boulevard – an Art Deco styled street which runs from the main entrance to the park and leads up to The Great Movie Ride (now closed) housed in a replica of Mann’s famous Chinese Theater in Hollywood.
 The Great Movie Ride will be replaced by Mickey & Minnie’s Runaway Railway

-- Sunset Boulevard - the Art Deco style continues, with the famous Twilight Zone Tower of Terror&tm;, the Rock ‘n’ Roller® Coaster starring Aerosmith, Beauty and the Beast - Live on Stage and Fantasmic!
+- Sunset Boulevard – the Art Deco style continues, with the famous Twilight Zone Tower of Terror&tm;, the Rock ‘n’ Roller® Coaster starring Aerosmith, Beauty, Sunset Showcase and the Beast – Live on Stage and Fantasmic!

-- Animation Courtyard - used to house the animation studios but now has the Star Wars Launch Bay, Disney Junior - Live on Stage!, Voyage of the Little Mermaid and Walt disney: One Man’s Dream
+- Animation Courtyard – used to house the animation studios but now has the Star Wars Launch Bay, Disney Junior – Live on Stage!, Voyage of the Little Mermaid and Walt Disney Presents (formerly Walt Disney: One Man’s Dream)

 - Pixar Place – the very popular Toy Story Mania!